danglock/Python-Vigenere-Encryption-Tool/readme.md

 Ce script a été développé dans un cadre d'étude de l'interpréteur python et du chiffrement.
 Nous déclinons toutes les responsabilités quant à une utilisation malintentionnée.

 This script has been developed to study the python interpreter and encryption.
 We decline all responsibility for any malicious use.
+WARNING!
+THE CODE WILL ONLY RUN IN FRENCH!

 ------